-— Matthew Letzelter, Department Chair
+— Matthew Letzelter, Lead Faculty, Printmaking

 Printmaking is a rich interdisciplinary studio experience for majors and non- majors alike, and supports a broad range of approaches including intaglio, lithography, relief printing, screenprinting, monotype, and letterpress.
 The program provides exposure to the rich history and diverse traditions of print.
 An engaging program of visiting artists supports the coursework.